Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/xdrip/xdrip - install.md

 And make sure these are selected!<br>
 <center><img src="/my-project/img/xdrip/Other misc options.jpg" alt="alt text" width="300" height="auto"></center><br><br>

+## **Enable location & other XDRIP+ Permissions**<br>

+From Android versions <a href="https://en.wikipedia.org/wiki/Android_version_history#Android_6.0_Marshmallow" target="_blank" title="Android version 6 Marshmallow">(6 Marshmallow (and above),</a> location is required to allow Bluetooth Low Energy connection.
+If you will be using xDrip+ with a Bluetooth sensor or bridge you must enable location and allow xDrip+ to access it.
+See your phone manual as it will depend on Android version and manufacturer in my case I’m using a Samsung Note10+
+See My video on all the permissions I have allowed Xdrip+ too have on my mobile.

 <iframe id="video294" width="860" height="615" src="https://www.youtube.com/embed/VZ6wpkuxnhM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>